wynnshu/PrereqSolver/README.md

 LPAREN COURSE(CS 2110) OR COURSE(CS 2112) RPAREN AND LPAREN COURSE(MATH 1920) OR COURSE(MATH 2220) RPAREN
 ```

-Then parsed into an AST:
+Then parsed into an Abstract Syntax Tree:
 ```
         AND
        /   \